-The Company evaluated subsequent events and transactions that occurred after the date of the balance sheet through November 19, 2020, the date that the financial statements were available to be issued.
-The Company did not identify any subsequent events that would require adjustment or disclosure in the financial statements.
+The Company evaluated subsequent events and transactions that occurred after the date of the balance sheet through January 11, 2021, the date that the financial statements were available to be issued.
+All such events that would require adjustment or disclosure in the financial statements have been recognized or disclosed.